tauri-apps/tauri/README.md

 ### Major Languages
 - rust for the CLI
-- typescript bindings to the RUST Cli
+- ecmascript bindings to the RUST API, written in typescript
-- typescript the JS-side of the API
 - rust for bindings, rust side of the API, harnesses
+- rust plugins to tauri backend

 ### Operating systems
 Tauri core can be developed on Mac, Linux and Windows, but you are encouraged to use the latest possible operating systems and build tools for your OS.